-- What makes you qualified to post about a certain topic?
+- What makes you qualified to post about a particular topic?

 Add a contact form to your About page

-Here’s a to-do list that I go through as soon as I install a new WordPress blog:
+Here’s a to-do list that I go through as soon as I install a new WordPress site:

 1. Remove the generic content that comes with WordPress